Iliotibial Band Syndrome | Knee pain in Runners

 Difficulty in treating and diagnosing Iliotibial Band Injury

-One of the problems with unresolved iliotibial band syndrome is misdiagnosis.
-This was pointed out in research when orthotic devices failed to deliver favorable results, suggesting a different diagnosis – potentially popliteal tendinitis or lateral meniscus tear.6 It is important that the runner has a physical examination and discusses with the doctor a detailed history to reach an accurate diagnosis.
+Doctors at the University of California Irvine also wrote of the problems of unresolved iliotibial band syndrome misdiagnosis.
+They suggest that when orthotic devices failed to deliver favorable results in IT Band Syndrome, it may be suggesting a different diagnosis – potentially popliteal tendinitis or lateral meniscus tear.
+It is important that the runner has a physical examination and discusses with the doctor a detailed history to reach an accurate diagnosis.

 Prolotherapy for Iliotibial Band Syndrome